GrahamboJangles/recurrent-neural-net/README.md

 "Iteration: 303400, Loss: 0.07877, output: ed Aunt Petunia suggested timidly, hours later, but Uncle Vernon was pointing at what had a thing while the next day.
 The Dursleys swut them on, the boy. "

-It has definately learned something.
+It has definitely learned something.

 For more activity based on this neural network, check out my twitter bot: https://twitter.com/RicardicusPi